Reading (RDG)

 RDG 3312.
 Reading and Writing Instruction for Children with Special Needs.

 Course focuses on classroom reading instruction for children not making average progress in literacy.
 Course topics: nature and identification of literacy difficulties, including dyslexia; modification of instruction for children with special needs; diagnostic teaching, teacher/program effectiveness and legal requirements of special populations.
-(MULT) Prerequisite: Admittance to the Educator Preparation Program and a minimum 2.75 Overall GPA.
+Prerequisite: RDG 3311 with grade of "C" or better.

 Grade Mode: Standard Letter